joannesong/AC-Android/lessons/reviews/Review_.4.4.md

 ##### Inheritance:

-Java employs two other different file types within the language, that of interfaces and abstract classes.
-An `interface` defines shared behavior among classes but no implementation, where as an `abstract class` can define behavior if need be.
+Java employs two other different file types within the language: interfaces and abstract classes.
+An `interface` defines shared behavior among classes but no implementation, whereas an `abstract class` can define behavior if need be.

-In order to construct complex programs we need to work with different levels of abstraction which is why we have inheritance, in Java, inheritance is the idea of abstracting away concepts to modularize the codebase with the aim of making things easier to read and reason about.
+In order to construct complex programs we need to work with different levels of abstraction.
+This is why we have inheritance, in Java.
+Inheritance: the idea of abstracting away concepts to modularize the codebase with the aim of making things easier to read and reason about.
 To this end we have `Abstract classes` and `interfaces` the idea being that we can connect similar concepts in terms of code.
 With a class you would `extend` another class, whether it's abstract or not, and with an interface you would `implement` it.
 You can only extend one class per class.
 This is called single inheritance.

 The reason you would have an abstract class would be to implement something like `dog` which defines some size and behavior reuirements like barking.
 A class that extends dog would inherit this and implement specific behavior such as a low-pitched bark for a larger dog.